malkaindevteam/cameo-listener/README.md

 Main webhook handler that:
 - Receives webhook data from drchrono
 - Extracts important headers (X-drchrono-event, X-drchrono-signature, X-drchrono-delivery)
-- Relays the data to your configured destination URL
+- Relays the data to all 3 configured destination URLs concurrently
-- Returns appropriate response to drchrono
+- Returns appropriate response to drchrono with status of all relay attempts

 ### GET `/webhook/status`
 Configuration status endpoint that shows whether your webhook is properly configured.